 - May limit the spread of the virus, and

-- Uses viral vector technology which inserts common cold type of virus that has been modified so it cannot cause disease.
+- Uses viral vector technology, a common cold type of virus that has been modified so it cannot cause disease to carry genetic material into cells that then leads to the cell making antibodies to fight infection.

 What are the ingredients in the COVID-19 vaccines?

 The ingredients in the Pfizer and Moderna vaccines include pieces of mRNA, lipids, salts, sugars, and buffers.
-These ingredients help make the solution stable as well as getting into cells where they need to be to work.
+These ingredients help make the solution stable and get into cells where they need to be to work.

 The Johnson & Johnson vaccine includes a common cold type of virus that has been modified so it cannot cause disease (the viral vector).
-This allows the pieces of the COVID-19 spike proteins that are put into it to be able to get into cells.
+This allows the genetic material placed inside the viral vector to create the spike proteins that then lead to making antibodies.
 As with the other vaccines, there are buffers and other ingredients to help make the solution stable.

 These vaccines do not contain: